-New queer variety show looks to build community in Bushwick
+Free Bushwick variety show Queer Abstract creates community space for QTPOC - amNewYork

 “I work really hard to be a privileged producer and creator, and it’s a creative feat for me, and an amazing opportunity to create space for my people, she said.
 “A lot of performers thank me [after the show], because they don’t get the opportunity to perform in front of their own people.”

-The event is free, though donations are welcome during the "Tides and Offerings" portion of the show.
+The event is free, though donations are welcome during the “Tithes and Offering” portion of the show.

 Head to Queer Abstract’s next performance on April 21 at Starr Bar at 9 p.m.
 For more information, visit facebook.com/queerabstract